hltcoe/cadet-search-lucene/README.md

 For monolingual corpora, set the language code with the -l option.
 Use the language's 3 letter code.

+To use Lucene's tokenization rather than that found in the concrete files, pass the --lt flag.

 More details can be found by passing the -h flag.

 Docker